MINGLE: VLMs for Semantically Complex Region Detection in Urban Scenes: Related Work

 Detecting social groups has long been a key focus in pedestrian observational studies.
 Starting from classic works by Whyte, Gehl, and Jacobs, more recent studies in urban planning revisit criteria of public space liveliness and emphasize that social interactions play a central role \citep{whyte1980social, jacobs_death_1961, jacobs1985looking, gehl2011life, mehta2021revisiting, qi2024understanding}.

 However, conducting large-scale analyses of group-level social behavior has been limited by the labor- and cost-intensive nature of manual fieldwork.
-Advances in AI and computer vision are now addressing this challenge, offering tools to automate the detection and analysis of social dynamics at scale.
-While significant progress has been made in human–human interaction detection, most computer vision approaches focus on relatively constrained scenarios.
+Advances in AI and computer vision aim to address this challenge, offering tools to automate the detection and analysis of social dynamics at scale.
+Despite significant progress in human–human interaction detection, most computer vision approaches focus on relatively constrained scenarios.
 With existing street-view benchmarks being limited in scale \cite{hosseini2024elsaevaluatinglocalizationsocial}, large-scale datasets such as JRDB \cite{ehsanpour2022jrdb, jahangard2024jrdb} and AVA \cite{gu2018ava} primarily support action or gesture recognition in surveillance or indoor contexts.
-Others target pairwise or small-group social signal understanding, often framed as classification problems based on closed-set of body pose, gaze, or proximity cues \cite{wang2023humantohumaninteractiondetection, wei2024nonverbal}.
-Although these datasets and models offer valuable insights, they do not generalize to open-world, urban street environments, where social formations are more ambiguous and embedded in complex spatial and visual context.
+Others target pairwise or small-group social signal understanding, often framed as classification problems based on a closed set of body pose, gaze, or proximity cues \cite{wang2023humantohumaninteractiondetection, wei2024nonverbal}.
+Although these datasets and models offer valuable insights, they do not generalize to open-world, urban street environments, where social formations are more ambiguous and embedded in complex spatial and visual contexts.